 In the end, I just said we drink a lot of milk (lol).
 But it left me wondering; what is New Zealand food?
 What are our most beloved culinary inventions?
 And what, if anything, would be considered our national dish?

-Since then the question has remained largely unanswered, and still to this day I struggle to come up with something when people ask me, “What do you people eat in New Zealand?”
+Since then the question has remained largely unanswered, and still to this day I struggle to come up with something when people ask me, “What is the food of New Zealand?”

 However, over the last few months I think I’ve finally come up with an answer.
-I’ve been tripping around the country, exploring some of my country’s iconic foods and indulging in a few of my old childhood favourites.
-The list I’ve compiled below is a collection of those foods; things that all Kiwis seem to know and love, and things that have unarguably cemented their place in the food aisles of Kiwiana.
+I’ve been tripping around the country, exploring some of my country’s iconic foods and indulging in a few old childhood favourites.
+New Zealand cuisine is simple, but it’s also comforting, delicious, and loved.
+The list I’ve compiled below is a collection of those special NZ foods; things that all Kiwis seem to know and love, and things that have unarguably cemented their place in Kiwiana food history.

-What do people eat in New Zealand?
+What food is New Zealand known for?
 Let me show you!

 1. Cookie time